-If you choose to train from scratch, you can set the median diameter you want to use for rescaling with the --diam\mean flag.
-We trained all model zoo models with a diameter of 30.0 pixels, except the nuclei model which used a diameter of 17 pixels, so if you want to start with a pretrained model, it will default to those values.
+If you choose to train from scratch, you can set the median diameter you want to use for rescaling with the --diameter flag, or set it to 0 to disable rescaling.
+We trained the cyto model with a diameter of 30 pixels and the nuclei model with a diameter of 17 pixels.